Qipao: Roles in Chinese nationalism and women's liberation

 The Republican period is the golden age of the cheongsam.
 In exploring the reasons behind its prevalence in Republic of China, many scholars relate it to the women's liberation movements.
 After the feudal Qing dynasty was overturned, Chinese feminists called for women's liberation from traditional roles.
 They led several movements against the Neo-Confucian gender segregation, including the termination of foot binding for women, cutting off long hair, which was conventionally symbolized as women's "oriental" beauty, and encouraging women to wear men's one-piece clothing, Changshan or "changpao".

-"Changpao" was traditionally taken as men's patent throughout the long history since Han dynasty (202 BC to 220) to Qing dynasty (1616–1911).
+"Changpao" was traditionally taken as men's patent throughout the long history from Han dynasty (202 BC to 220) to Qing dynasty (1616–1911).
 During that time, Chinese Han female's clothing gradually developed into two pieces.
 Women were forbidden to wear robes as men did and instead had to wear tops and bottoms known as "Liang jie yi".
 After the Xinhai Revolution of 1911 (which overthrew the Qing dynasty), young Chinese people began to learn Western science and cultures in order to seek a way of saving the nation.
 Also, the opening of several ports and ceding territories of China to Western powers imported some Western ideas to mainland China.
 Among all these Western thoughts, the idea of gender equality quickly gained its followers, among whom young female students became its prime advocates.